sulu/sulu-docs/book/templates.rst

 .. note::

-    If you change an existing attribute from a multilingual to a non multilingual version, it is necessary to migrate the values from one language to the new attribute, e.g. from ``i18n:de-article_number`` to ``article_number``.
+    If you change an existing property from a multilingual to a non multilingual version, it is necessary to migrate the values in PHPCR from one language to the new property, e.g. from ``i18n:de-article_number`` to ``article_number``.

 Sections